 Training Links Paroling Inmates to Union Jobs

-California Department of Corrections and Rehabilitation Secretary James Tilton, the Prison Industry Authority, and the Northern California Carpenters Regional Council today announced the graduation of 16 inmates, incarcerated at California State Prison, Sacramento, from the newly established pre-apprenticeship program that teaches inmates construction skills they can use to successfully obtain employment upon parole.
+(FOLSOM, CA) California Department of Corrections and Rehabilitation (CDCR), the Prison Industry Authority (PIA), and the Northern California Carpenters Regional Council today announced the graduation of 24 inmates from the newly established carpentry pre-apprenticeship program that trains inmates in construction skills.

 PIA is the State organization that provides productive job assignments for inmates in California's adult correctional institutions.
 PIA's products and services are available to governmental entities, including federal, state, and local agencies.
 PIA operates factories that produce a variety of goods and services including: modular buildings, office furniture, eye glasses, license plates, coffee, shoes, printing services, signs, binders, clothing, and much more.

 PIA has established the Inmate Employability Program, which provides training, certification, and job placement assistance, to improve the employability of inmates upon parole.
 While PIA work assignments help train inmates to prepare for employment, the program also reduces idleness and decreases violence in the institutions.
 Court-ordered restitution/fines are deducted from the wages earned by PIA inmates and are transferred to the Crime Victims' Restitution Fund.
-In fiscal year 2004-2005 over $.5 million of inmates' PIA earnings was deposited into this fund
+In fiscal year 2005-2006 over $.7 million of PIA inmates' earnings was deposited into this fund.

 Daily Corrections Clips